David Brooks (author)

-Early life
+Early life and education

-Brooks was born in 1953 to H. Gordon Brooks and Norma Brooks (née Jeffrey) in Canberra.
+David Gordon Brooks was born in Canberra in 1953.
 In late 1954 his father, a public servant in the Department of Foreign Affairs, was posted to Athens as an immigration attaché, and Brooks' early childhood was spent in Greece and Yugoslavia, where his father served in 1958.

-Upon the family's return to Australia Brooks attended Turner Infants, Turner Primary and Canberra High schools.
+Upon the family's return to Australia, Brooks attended Turner Infants, Turner Primary, and Canberra High schools.
 His last year of high school was spent in Cleveland, Ohio, on an American Field Service scholarship.
-Before leaving, he experienced an illness which kept him bed-bound for two months, a period he spent in intense reading of Sartre, de Beauvoir, Camus, James Joyce and others who were formative to his writing life.
+Before leaving, he experienced an illness which kept him bed-bound for two months, a period he spent in intense reading of Sartre, De Beauvoir, Camus, James Joyce, and others.

-From 1971-75 Brooks attended the Australian National University, where his teachers included R.F.
+From 1971 to 1975 Brooks studied poetics at ANU, where his teachers included R.F.
 Brissenden and A.D.
 Hope.
 Hope and Brissenden would subsequently become friends, whose poetry Brooks would later edit.
-Amongst his fellow students were Alan Gould, Kevin Hart, Philip Mead and other poets of what is sometimes referred to as 'the Canberra school'.
+Amongst his fellow students were Alan Gould, Kevin Hart, Philip Mead, and other poets of what is sometimes referred to as "the Canberra school".
 With Gould, Brooks founded the Open Door Press, the publications of which were all hand-set and printed by hand-press.

 Brooks married Alison Summers in 1975 and together they moved to Canada to pursue postgraduate work at the University of Toronto.
 While in Canada, writing his PhD on the poetics of Pound's early cantos, he served as overseas editor for New Poetry and as a scout for the Literature Board of the Australia Council, helping to arrange Australian residencies for Michael Ondaatje, Galway Kinnell, Mark Strand and others.
 He was also the hand-press printer and demonstrator for Massey College at the University of Toronto.
-In 1978, in Toronto, he experienced a period of paralysis from the waist down, which he believed for many years to have been a manifestation of Guillain-Barré syndrome.

-Back in Australia, Brooks taught initially at Duntroon as a one-year replacement for the critic Dorothy Green, then at the University of Western Australia.
-He and Summers divorced in 1984.
-Brooks subsequently formed a long relationship with the poet Nicolette Stasko.
-His only child, their daughter Jessica, was born in 1985.
-While in Western Australia Brooks published his first collections of poetry and short fiction.
-His first collection of poetry, The Cold Front (1983), won the Ann Elder Award and was shortlisted for the NSW Premier's Prize.
-The Book of Sei in 1985 was his first collection of stories.

 Career

+Academia

+Back in Australia, Brooks taught initially at Duntroon Military College as a one-year replacement for the critic Dorothy Green, then at the University of Western Australia.

+Brooks has taught literature at several Australian universities, including ANU and (from 1991) the University of Sydney.
+He taught the creative writing program at Sydney University from 1999 to 2013.

+He retired in 2013, but was listed on The Conversation website in 2022 as honorary associate professor of literature, University of Sydney.